nikikotecha/automated-outreach/README.md

 - Azure OpenAI is required for LLM-based enrichment.
 - Azure Table Storage is used for persistence.
 - Azure Communication Services Email is used for sending outreach.
-- If email is not configured, the UI will show “Email: not configured” and sending will fail.
+- If email is not configured, the UI shows “Email: not configured” and sending fails.

+## Why this project?
+This MVP demonstrates end‑to‑end AI prospecting with production‑grade Azure services: search → enrichment → scoring → outreach.
+It’s designed to be practical, extensible, and recruiter‑friendly.